angli66/depth-cuda/README.md

 The image rectification part relies on opencv.
 Use

     pip install opencv-contrib-python
 to install the dependencies.
-For now, the rectification part is done on CPU.
-GPU acceleration of rectification is still to be tested.
+OpenCV is used to pre-calculate the inverse map, and the remapping process is accelerated with GPU in runtime.

 The stereo matching part implements GPU accelerated Semi-Global Matching, referencing to this paper: https://arxiv.org/pdf/1610.04121.pdf, and its corresponding code https://github.com/dhernandez0/sgm.